sttoracle/ORACASB/README.md

 Press the "*Choose File*" button and upload the sample log file assigned to you.

- > The sample log file you should use in this exercise is available for download here.
+ > The sample log file you should use in this exercise is available for download [here](docs/CASBDiscovery-import.log).
+Right click on the link and save the file to your local machine and make a note where you save it since you'll be uploading the file to CASB Cloud Service in the course of this exercise.

 #### **STEP 3**: Select the log file format & Press the "*Import*" Button